andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 # Visual Studio Code Installation

+> [!todo]- not exam relevant
+> This is not exam relevant, but very helpful to learn, practice and work with code.

 In theory you can use any text editor to write your code.
 In practice, it is much easier and better to use a specialized Code Editor usually called IDE (Integrated Development Environment).
-They have a lot of additional features like syntax highlighting, auto suggestions and completions, documentations, debugging, combining multiple parts of the coding workflow, search and replace, keyboard combinations, version management, ...
+They have a lot of additional features like syntax highlighting, auto suggestions and completions, documentations, debugging, combining multiple parts of the coding workflow, search and replace, keyboard shortcuts, version management, ...
 There are a lot of options, also depending on coding language and application.
-In my opinion the best and most versatile option is Visual Studio code.
+One of the best and most versatile option is Visual Studio Code.

 To install it just go to the [official website](https://code.visualstudio.com/download), download, execute and follow the instructions.
-To understand VSCode you can read the [documentation](https://code.visualstudio.com/docs) or watch one of the many videos like [this one](https://www.youtube.com/watch?v=KMxo3T_MTvY) or [this one](https://www.youtube.com/watch?v=6i3e-j3wSf0).
+To understand VSCode you can read the [documentation](https://code.visualstudio.com/docs) or watch one of the many videos (e.g. [Video 1](https://www.youtube.com/watch?v=KMxo3T_MTvY), [Video 2](https://www.youtube.com/watch?v=6i3e-j3wSf0)).
 To properly use Python you will need to install the "Python" Extensions, which you can do in the VSCode Extensions tab.

-Understanding and using your IDE well can make your life easier, enable new potential and make you much faster when writing code.
+Understanding and using your IDE well can make your life easier and make you much faster and wore efficient when writing code.
+There are also a lot of Extensions that extend the features of VSCode.

 # Questions

-- [ ] What is programming language?
+- [ ] What is a programming language?
 - [ ] What is Python?
 - [ ] What are the benefits of Python?
 - [ ] What are the drawbacks of Python?